SQLite LAG() Function

 expression

-Is an expression that is evaluated against the value of the preceding row based on the specified offset.
+It is an expression that is evaluated against the value of the preceding row based on the specified offset.
 The expression must return a single value.

 offset